monolyhq/monolyhq-old.github.io/_docs/team-abstract.md

 ### Kiwoon Sung (성기운)
 #### Founder and CEO
 - Former Head of Blockchain Research Lab, Samsung SDS
+- Former Visiting Scholar at Georgia Institute of Technology
-- Computer Science at Columbia University in the City of New York
+- MS in Computer Science from Columbia University in the City of New York
+- BS in Computer Science from Korea University
 <br>
 <br>
 <br>